alibaba/FederatedScope/README.md

 docker build -f enviroment/docker_files/federatedscope-torch1.10.Dockerfile -t alibaba/federatedscope:base-env-torch1.10 .
 docker run --gpus device=all --rm --it --name "fedscope" -w $(pwd) alibaba/federatedscope:base-env-torch1.10 /bin/bash"
 ```
-If you need to run down-stream tasks such as graph FL, change the requirement file or docker file into another ones in the above commands.
+Note: if you need to run with down-stream tasks such as graph FL, change the requirement/docker file name into another one when execute the above commands.
 ```
 # enviroment/requirements-torch1.10.txt ->
 requirements-torch1.10-application.txt